Cotton canvas tents

 Traditional tent campers adopt an excellent habit – they all keep a fire-bucket full of water or sand outside their tent.
 Nothing is more effective if a tent does catch fire than half a dozen good neighbours each throwing their own bucket of water on the blaze.

-The Club has a rule that units should always be 6 metres apart from each other.
-The law states that all units should be no closer than 3 metres apart to help prevent fires from spreading.
+The Club has a rule that units should always be 6m apart from each other.
+The law states that all units should be pitched at a distance to prevent the spread of fire and the outdoor industry has agreed to a minimum of 3m between tents

 Let's move onto poles, groundsheets and pegs